ComputationalRegulatoryGenomicsICL/cageflow/README.md

 6. `CAGEfightR` (for enhancer calling, with a subsequent filtering by `CAGEr`-generated tag clusters).

-7. Track generation for the genome browser.
+7. Track generation for the genome browser (normalized counts).

-8. Building a `BSgenome` package and its installation on the fly for species for which there is no `BSgenome` package on `Bioconductor`.
+8. Building a `BSgenome` package and its installation on the fly for species with no `BSgenome` package on `Bioconductor`.

 9. Investigate and ideally resolve the issue with `CAGEr` using only one thread when reading samples and working within the pipeline.
 Get in touch with Charles Plessy after a reasonable investigation.
+(Damir discovered that CAGEr uses the number of thread equal to the number of read input files, independently of the number of threads set to it; but it is still unclear why CAGEr uses only one thread for multiple input samples when run within the pipeline.)

 10. Move the `MultiQC` run before `CAGEr` to give the user the preprocessing QC report earlier and not to depend on `CAGEr`'s possible fails (which would preclude `MultiQC` from running).